SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-the-future-of-xna-the-underwritten-truths.markdown

 _“When we implemented this new sample framework and set up the samples, we modelled it as close as we could with XNA.
 In fact, with a lot of the new syntax improvements which have been incorporated in Visual Studio [2011], the code can be pretty easily pasted over.
 We have also structured those example code bases to work the way an XNA person would expect the way they would want.”_ [http://www.armlessoctopus.com/2012/03/09/microsoft-outlines-their-unified-metro-vision-sans-xna/](http://www.armlessoctopus.com/2012/03/09/microsoft-outlines-their-unified-metro-vision-sans-xna/) (Note George Clingermans comment..)

-- Metro tablets (on ARM) won’t be able to run desktop applications (XNA would be a desktop application)&nbsp; [http://blogs.msdn.com/b/b8/archive/2012/02/09/building-windows-for-the-arm-processor-architecture.aspx](http://blogs.msdn.com/b/b8/archive/2012/02/09/building-windows-for-the-arm-processor-architecture.aspx)
+- Metro tablets (on ARM) won’t be able to run desktop applications (XNA would be a desktop application)  [http://blogs.msdn.com/b/b8/archive/2012/02/09/building-windows-for-the-arm-processor-architecture](http://blogs.msdn.com/b/b8/archive/2012/02/09/building-windows-for-the-arm-processor-architecture)

 - Microsoft’s Window 8 development forums (are garbage but if you can wade through them) you will notice that there is only a game development forum option for c++ [http://social.msdn.microsoft.com/Forums/en-US/wingameswithdirectx/threads](http://social.msdn.microsoft.com/Forums/en-US/wingameswithdirectx/threads)